Quick Creek

 Quick Creek is a stream in southwest Montgomery County in the U.S. state of Missouri.
 It is a tributary of the Missouri River.

 The stream headwaters arise at 38°44′23″N 91°35′53″W at an elevation of approximately 900 feet.
 The stream flows south and east to enter the Missouri River floodplain about one mile west of Rhineland.
-It passes under Missouri Route 94 and continues to the east to its confluence with the Missouri north of the west side of Hermann at 38°42′35″N 91°27′08″W and an elevation of 492 feet.
+It passes under Missouri Route 94 and continues to the east to its confluence with the Missouri River north of the west side of Hermann at 38°42′35″N 91°27′08″W and an elevation of 492 feet.

-Quick Creek has the name of Alexander Quick, a pioneer settler.
+Quick Creek was named after Alexander Quick, a pioneer settler.